 What other elements might go in my website?

-Some examples of additional elements could be: items for multi-column footers, signup forms, maps, weather boxes, photo galleries, calendars, appointment setup, on-page SEO
+Some examples of additional elements could be: items for multi-column footers or side bars, signup forms, chat boxes, maps, weather boxes, photo galleries, calendars, appointment setup, on-page SEO (Search Engine Optimization).

 What if I need to sell something?